Why Are We Assembled Here?

 Founder Current President

-My name is Ahmed Al-Niaimi, born and raised in Iraq, currently living and is a practicing Gynecology Oncology surgeons and chief of surgical outcome at the University of Wisconsin, USA.
+My name is Ahmed Al-Niaimi, born and raised in Iraq, currently a Professor of Gynecology Oncology, Director of Division of Gynecologic Oncology at Banner MD Anderson Cancer Center, University of Arizona, Phoenix Arizona, USA.
 My main interests are complex and advanced ovarian cancer surgery and surgical outcomes.
 My hobbies are triathlon and high altitude photography.

 Dr. Zaid Al-Wahab